krishnavbajoria02/blog-sympy-gsoc2025/_posts/2025-05-13-welcome-to-my-first-blog.md

 ---
-title: "WELCOME TO MY FIRST BLOG"
+title: "Welcome To My First Blog"
 date: 2025-05-13
 ---
-Hello everyone, welcome to my first blog where I will share my journey of how I got selected for Google Summer of Code 2025 in SymPy organisation.
+Hello everyone, welcome to my blog.
+I will be sharing all major updates and progress on my GSoC project through this blog.
+Stay tuned.